amifelicodes/C-Inventory-Management-System/README.md

 # C-Inventory-Management-System
-File management system created in C integrated with CSV file I/O, pointers, and error handling.
+This program is an inventory management system created in C integrated with CSV file I/O, dynamic memory allocation, and error handling.
+The program uploads a list of items as a CSV file to the system.
+It allows you to view, sort, search, update, add, and delete items from the uploaded file.
+Contained within the file is the ID number, name, price, and quantity of the item which all can be manipulated and managed through the C code.